The Clearest Clear

-Most of the stones I choose to source or cut myself are translucent because I love allowing light to swim around the inclusions of the rock.
+Most of the gems I choose to source or cut myself are translucent because I love observing how light swims around the inclusions of the rock.
 Almost like a portal, the stone allows light to enter, but only selectively.
-It may get clouded out by naturally occurring misty minerals or it could get cut up and bounced around by veils and fissures.
+Light may get clouded out by naturally occurring misty minerals or it could get cut up and bounced around by veils and fissures.

-But mixing stone and metal can be tricky when you are dealing with fit tolerances under 1mm...
+But mixing stone and metal can be tricky when you are dealing with fit tolerances way under 1 millimeter...

-When the gem is ready to set into the jewelry piece, it is imperative that it sits comfortably within the metal, and that it also sits at the right height in comparison to the edges of the bezel (the metal walls that hug the stone).
-Some bezels actually come with an inner "step" to allow for shallow stones to sit up high enough instead of falling down into the depths of the bezel walls.
+When the stone is ready to set into the jewelry piece, it is imperative that it sits comfortably within the metal, and that it also sits at the right height in comparison to the edges of the bezel (the metal walls that hug the stone).
+Some bezel wire actually has an inner "step" to allow for shallow stones to sit up high enough instead of falling down into the depths of the bezel walls.

 Some jewelers create their own tiny step around the inner circumference of the bezel using scrap metal which can be very challenging, and almost impossible to keep out of sight when using a clear stone.
-Yes, you can also just form the height of your bezel appropriately, but that requires extreme skill and robotic perfection - something I don't claim to have.
+Yes, you can also form the height and shape of your bezel appropriately, but you don’t always have that option!

-Once the bezel and stone are matched, many jewelers will add a drop of adhesive under some stones with a flat bottom (called Cabochons) which helps prevent that sickening wiggle (you know what I'm talking about) and can actually act as a cushion when the stone receives impact (me, inevitably hitting my ring on something about 10x per day).
+Once the bezel and stone are matched, many jewelers will add a drop of glue or epoxy under stones (typically those with a flat bottom called cabochons) which helps prevent that sickening wiggle (you know what I'm talking about, it happens).
+The adhesive can actually act as a cushion when the stone receives impact (me, inevitably hitting my ring on something about 100x per day).

-So I tested dozens of stepped bezels, failed at most fabrication methods, bought too many tubes of glues, epoxies and cements, and spent over 50 million seconds (literally that's 1.5 years) searching for something that didn't show through even the clearest stone.
+So I tested dozens of stepped bezels, failed at most fabrication methods, experimented with too many tubes of glues, epoxies and cements, and spent over 50 million seconds (that's 1.5 years) searching for something that didn't show through even the clearest stone.